BREAKING

 destructive affair, she swore she'd "never go there again,"

-but as soon as she'd begin to recover financially and emotionally--the
+but as soon as she'd begin to recover financially and emotionally

 The